dmo575/java-dmo/README.md

-# Java Game Engine
+# Learning abour rendering and UI

-### Right now the code here is just me following on tutorials and learning about rendering and the such.
-No engine.
+### Right now the code here is just me messing with Java's Swing and later JavaFx.